 Are services like DocuSign considered acceptable for remote notarizations?

 Services like DocuSign offer electronic signatures and may be part of remote notarizations, but they are not a complete remote notary service on their own.
-While DocuSign can facilitate the signing process, a remote notarization requires additional steps such as identity verification and notary acknowledgment.
+While DocuSign can facilitate the signing process, remote notarization requires additional steps such as identity verification and notary acknowledgment.
 Always ensure that a remote notary service complies with the specific requirements of the state in which the notarial act is being performed.